7 Reasons To Bring A Puffy Everywhere

 When I meet someone wearing a puffy, I read their baffles like tree rings.
 Stains and rips and duct tape—these are the scars and signs of an adventurer.
 Someone I might like to befriend.
 Someone who might be able to give me some trail or (depending on the stains) coffee shop beta.
 And vice versa, when I wear my puffy, there’s a small chance that a fellow member of the tribe might strike up a conversation of great importance.
 Where are you from?
 Anything worth seeing out here?
 Decent espresso nearby?

 Think about it: Two dudes walk into a bar.
 One looks and smells like he just showered and shaved, and is wearing a jacket that looks like it was designed to be worn indoors.
-The other’s wearing the dirtbag uniform of torn-up puffy, facial hair and a couple days' worth of grime under his fingernails.
+The other’s wearing a torn-up puffy and looks like he's been playing outdoors.

 Who do you want to talk to?